carlosremuzzi/social-tools/draft_en.rst

 The requirement on integration refers to the ability of managing contacts and directories of contacts in the most integrated way possible.
 A particular focus is put on the specific public sector reality, which is characterized by the following aspects:

-- a highly hierarchical structure.
+- a highly hierarchical structure
-- multiple institutions.
+- multiple institutions
-- constant change of personnel.
+- constant change of personnel
 - multiple types of communication channels

 One of the challenges encountered when dealing with contact management systems is that they usually give up on integrability in order to serve a specific reality, such as the public administration.
  The main goal of this requirement is to inspire communication services where the user is required a minimal effort for managing contacts.